What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Experiments

 \subsection{Ablation study}

-We perform ablation studies with respect to all three settings, spatio-temporal grounding as well as spatial and temporal grounding alone, reporting performance for spatio-temporal grounding on GroundingYT using mAP with IoU@0.4, on temporal grounding using MiningYT IoU, and on spatial grounding using YouCook-Inter. pointing game.
+We perform ablation studies with respect to all three settings, spatio-temporal grounding, as well as spatial and temporal grounding alone, reporting performance for spatio-temporal grounding on GroundingYT using mAP with IoU@0.4, on temporal grounding using MiningYT IoU, and on spatial grounding using YC-Inter. pointing game.
+Additional ablation are in appendix \ref{ablation_sup}.

-\textbf{Frame selection strategy.} We perform an ablation on the frame selection strategies in Figure \ref{fig:pipeline}(b).
-In Table \ref{tab:train_ablations}, \textit{None} uses the ASR boundary ($U=T$) as our video training data. \textit{Global} utilizes the global sentence feature [CLS] token as the query to rank the top $T$ similar frames as the selected frames for training. \textit{Local} uses the words instead of the sentence as a query and selects the frames with the closest feature distance.
-We have shown that selecting frames based on sinkhorn leads to more variety of visual concepts but also captures frames with possible groundable objects.
+\textbf{Frame selection strategy.} We perform an ablation on the possible frame selection strategies for our method (Figure \ref{fig:pipeline}(b) and Section \ref{sinkhorn_main}).
+In Table \ref{tab:frame_ablations}, \textit{None} uses all frames within the ASR boundary ($U=T$) as our video training data. \textit{Global} represents the [CLS] token in text and video. \textit{Local} uses the words and spatio-temporal tokens.
+In the setting Sinkhorn was not applied, the top $T$ frames with the highest similarity score were selected.
+When we set spatio-temporal tokens as the selection target, we sum over the scores with respect to each frame to acquire the frame similarity score.
+It shows that selecting frames based on Sinkhorn selection leads to consistently better results as it enforces more variety of visual concepts but also captures frames with possible groundable objects.
+It further shows that word tokens are more suitable than the global text CLS token for frame selection.
+Finally, we see that depending on the task (spatial vs. temporal), a local resp. global representation is better, and a combination of both works best for spatio-temporal grounding.
+We provide runtime analysis of such frame selection strategy in the appendix \ref{runtime}.

-\textbf{Global and local loss.} As mentioned in the spatio-temporal evaluation, both features contribute significantly to the final grounding result.
+\textbf{Global and local loss.} As mentioned in the spatio-temporal evaluation, both features contribute to the final grounding result.
 We test the model by ablating out each loss.
-As shown in Table \ref{tab:train_ablations}, not only that each loss contributes to the task of spatio-temporal grounding on the GYT, but also the whole is more than the sum of its parts (losses) since this task requires both spatial and temporal detection.
-The reduced impact of the global loss in the case of YC-Inter is based on the fact that this is a pure spatial grounding dataset (no background frames) without temporal detection, and the local loss plays a more critical role.
-We observe the same patterns in the temporal grounding result for MYT, where spatial localization wasn't directly contributing to the final performance.
+Table \ref{tab:train_ablations} shows that each loss not only contributes to the spatio-temporal grounding on the GYT, but also that the whole is more than the sum of its parts (losses) since this task requires both spatial and temporal detection.
+The reduced impact of the global loss in the case of YC-Inter is that this is a pure spatial grounding dataset (no background frames) without temporal detection, and the local loss plays a more critical role.
+We observe the same patterns in the temporal grounding result for MYT, where spatial localization is not directly contributing to the final performance.
+We tried out the same ablation using in the S3D backbone in supplement.